 Step 4. – Getting every Penny You Deserve

 Once the field adjuster has inspected the damage it will be either (denied or approved).
 At this time your insurance billing specialist at ECO Roof and Solar will step in and act as an advocate for you ensuring that all damaged components are correctly paid for by your insurance company.
 Our teams of Insurance Specialist are professionally trained to handle problematic insurance adjusters, so whether your claim gets denied or approved expect that we will get you every penny you deserve.

 Step 5. – Review Scope of Work and Set a Date to Begin Work

 Once your insurance adjuster has approved the scope of work, you will receive an ACV (actual cash value) check within 7-10 business days.
 Proceed to the following steps based on if you have a mortgage or own your home or business outright.

 I own my home or business outright:

-- Contact your ECO Project Manager to review scope of work, insurance check and finalize contract.
+- Contact your ECO Project Manager to review the scope of work, insurance check and finalize the contract.

 - Set date for construction